NikiforovAll/nikiforovall.github.io/_posts/2024-03-30-aspire-cap.md

 dotnet add package Aspire.Microsoft.Data.SqlClient --prerelease
 ```

-Here is we can setup Aspire Host based on installed components:
+Here is how we can setup Aspire Host based on installed components:

 ```csharp
 // CapExample.AppHost/Program.cs